Achitheus/Achitheus/README.md

 # Hi, I'm Yuri 👋
-I am actively developing in the field of back-end development.
+I actively study and practice in the field of back-end development.
 Currently I work as a lecturer at the university and plan to become a professional web developer

 <p align='center'>
    <a href="https://t.me/Achitheus">